Madeleine Mori

 Teaching Good Prose: Pedagogy Craft Class and Internship

-Prerequisites: Completion of at least two semesters in the MFA Writing program.
+Prerequisite: completion of at least two semesters in the MFA Writing program; acceptance into the internship conditional upon application

-This course will prepare student-teachers with a working knowledge of theories, methods, and procedures for teaching functional and academic reading and writing skills to first-year college students.
-The course has two main components, which include attendance in the Teaching Good Prose pedagogy seminar held on Fridays from 12:30 to 2:10 pm, as well as a supervised Teaching Assistantship in a freshman writing class at SUNY Purchase.
-In the pedagogy seminar, readings and class discussions will explore strategies for designing and teaching lessons that will improve the students’ ability to compose analytical college essays; to express ideas clearly and effectively in well-developed, focused arguments with relevant and adequate evidence; and to use the style and conventions of standard academic prose.
-Student-teachers are supervised by an instructor and are required to attend one session of a freshman writing class per week.
-Additionally, student-teachers are expected to meet with students outside of class for one-to-two hours per week.
+This course will prepare student teachers with a working knowledge of theories, methods, and procedures for teaching functional and academic reading and writing skills to first-year college students.
+The course has two main components, which include attendance in this pedagogy seminar and a supervised teaching assistantship in a freshman writing class at SUNY Purchase.
+In the pedagogy seminar, readings and class discussions will explore strategies for designing and teaching lessons that will improve students’ ability to compose analytical college essays; express ideas clearly and effectively in well-developed, focused arguments with relevant and adequate evidence; and use the style and conventions of standard academic prose.
+Student teachers are supervised by an instructor and are required to attend one session of a freshman writing class per week.
+Additionally, student teachers are expected to meet with students outside of class for 1-2 hours per week.

 Faculty